Money Tree Leaning or Falling Over? 5 Causes & Easy Fix

 When you overfertilize your money tree, it will make your plant dry and even burn the roots.
 All these will damage your plant and make it weak.
 Finally, you will have a leaning money tree.

-You don’t prune your money tree
+4) You don’t prune your money tree.

 Lack of pruning will make your money tree heavy and cause uneven growth.
 If you don’t prune your money tree on time, it will start becoming bulky on one side, due to which it will lean and might even fall.

-Your money tree is root-bound
+5) Your money tree is root-bound

-When a plant becomes root-bound, its roots lose their ability to absorb water or nutrients, thus, making the plant weak.
+When a plant becomes root-bound, its roots lose their ability to absorb water or nutrients, thus making the plant weak.

 If you notice that the roots of your money tree are coming out of the drainage holes of its pot, you should understand that it is root-bound, and you need to repot it immediately.

-How to fix a leaning money tree?
+How do you fix a leaning money tree?

 The money tree can tolerate direct sunlight during sunrise and sunset when the intensity of the light remains low.
 But, for the rest of the day, it requires indirect light.